-Our school in Hong Kong, for example, had 4 gymnasiums.
-There were two swimming pools.
-One was indoor and one outdoor, with 2 theatres, a planetarium, and many musical instruments.
+The school we worked at in Hong Kong, for example, had 4 gymnasiums.
+There were two swimming pools – one indoor and one outdoor, 2 theatres, and a planetarium.
 Not all of them are so well-resourced, but a lot of them are, and fees in these schools are often high- up to $30,000 – $35,000.

 One such school in Korea is Branksome Hall, situated on Jeju Island, (which was formerly known as Honeymoon Island, for obvious reasons).
 The government in Korea has set up an educational zone on the island.
 They aim to open about 14 schools there – all boarding schools.
 Branksome Hall is the third one to open.
 It has a full-size Olympic ice skating rink, a theatre that seats 1500, and golf and tennis academies.
-During the opening of the school, they introduced the staff to the dignitaries and parliamentarians by raising them from the orchestra pit by a hydraulic lift along with fireworks and smoke and mirrors!
+During the opening of the school, they introduced the staff to the dignitaries and parliamentarians by raising them from the orchestra pit by a hydraulic lift, complete with fireworks, smoke, and mirrors!
 I have a friend there who lives on campus.
 He drives a golf cart to school each day and loves it.

 How international schools are accredited

 If you’re looking at a school make sure that it has some form of accreditation that is internationally recognised, or recognised by a Western accreditation authority.
 It might be recognised by a North American state which is fine, and/or it might be recognized by CIS (which is the Council of International Schools).
 If it’s just authorised by the local government then it’s probably not going to have a truly international flavour and it may be restrictive in the approach you can take to teaching.
 So look for this accreditation when you’re looking at schools.